 While the FDA may eventually license products, as further described below, that are biosimilar to any of our product candidates that are approved, our products may receive periods of regulatory exclusivity, in addition to orphan drug exclusivity for those products with orphan drug designations, providing additional protection from certain forms of competition.
 For instance, our products may receive 12 years of reference product exclusivity that begins running at the time of first licensure.
 During this time, the FDA may not make an approval of a biosimilar product effective and may not accept a biosimilar application for four years from the date of licensure.
 However, certain changes and supplements to an approved BLA, and subsequent applications filed by the same sponsor, manufacturer, licensor, predecessor in interest, or other related entity do not qualify for the exclusivity period.
-The PHSA also includes provisions to protect reference product information for the purpose of determining whether there should be a legal patent challenge.
+The PHSA also includes provisions to protect reference products that have patent protection.
+The biosimilar product sponsor and reference product sponsor may, but are not required to, exchange certain patent and product information for the purpose of determining whether there should be a legal patent challenge.
 Based on the outcome of negotiations surrounding the exchanged information, the reference product sponsor may bring a patent infringement suit and injunction proceedings against the biosimilar product sponsor.
 The biosimilar applicant may also be able to bring an action for declaratory judgment concerning the patent.